 - Exfoliate: Break through dead skin cells and keep your skin looking fresh by exfoliating your face, hands, body and feet.
 Use natural scrubs that contain anti-aging ingredients like vitamin C and E, moisturizers such as lavender and argan oil, and exfoliates like sea salt, brown sugar and almonds.

 Skin damage occurs fastest from 10 a.m. and 2 p.m. when UV radiation levels are the highest.
 Keep this in mind when golfing, swimming, hiking and even dining outdoors.
 Apply two tablespoons of sunscreen 30 minutes before sun exposure and repeat every two hours or after toweling or excessive sweating.

 Turn to the desert’s skin-aid, aloe vera.
 Aloe vera can soothe blistered, sunburned skin, anti-inflammatory and antioxidant properties, and it supports skin cell regeneration.
 Aloe vera also contains active compounds that can decrease pain and are cooling to skin due to high water content.

 Products with ingredients like sunflower, aloe vera, shea butter and zinc can nourish and protect your skin from the damaging effects of the sun.
 Sprouts Farmers Market, nationally headquartered in Phoenix, carries a wide variety of natural sunscreens, essential oils, and healthy foods to provide powerful protection without harmful chemicals.

-Janet Little is a certified nutritionist at Sprouts Farmers Market.
-She has worked in the health food industry for more than 20 years and regularly teaches webinars on natural and organic foods, nutrition, and more.
-Learn more about Ms. Little and Sprouts Farmers Market.
+Janet Little, a certified nutritionist, has worked in the health food industry for more than 20 years and teaches webinars on natural and organic foods and nutrition.